Last updated on December 13th, 2025

 Combine Broad Spectrum Neutrals With a Midnight Blue Two-Seater

-If the classic design of neutrals isn’t your thing, widening the spectrum of colors to include deep blacks may be the answer.
+If the classic design of neutrals isn’t your thing, expanding the color spectrum to include deep blacks may be the answer.
 This design style works beautifully with a splash of midnight blue as well.

-If you’re limited on space or dislike the look of a blue sofa, opt for a two-seater, also called a loveseat.
+If you’re limited on space or dislike the look of a blue sofa, consider opting for a two-seater, also known as a loveseat.
 This will help you maximize your space while still providing comfort.

 via Stadshem